102 Amazing Butterfly Facts

 73 - Certain butterfly species, like the Monarch Butterfly, produce toxins that discourage predators from feeding on them.
 In the Monarch's case, the toxin production is aided by the milkweed plant on which it usually feeds.

 74 - Many male butterflies can be found sipping at the moisture in puddles or wet sand and soil.
-These butterflies are get more than water when they sip!
+These butterflies get more than water when they sip!
 They also benefit from the salts dissolved in this water.
 It is thought that these salts help increase a male butterfly's fertility.

 75 - As adults, butterflies have two basic jobs: to eat and reproduce.